stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

-- `int json_call(struct soap *ctx, const char *URL, struct value *in, struct value *out)` makes a POST, GET, PUT, DELETE call, returns `SOAP_OK` or error code.
+- `int json_call(struct soap *ctx, const char *URL, struct value *in, struct value *out)` makes a POST, GET, PUT, DELETE call, returns `SOAP_OK` or error code, including HTTP error codes.
 POST method: pass both `in` and `out`.
   GET method: pass a NULL to `in`.
 PUT method: pass a NULL to `out`.
+DELETE
-DELETE method: pass both NULL to `in` and `out`.  `SOAP_OK` is returned for POST and GET methods upon success.
+  method: pass both NULL to `in` and `out`.  `SOAP_OK` is returned for POST and GET methods upon success.
 An HTTP status code of 200 (OK) or 202 (Accepted) is returned for PUT and DELETE methods upon success.

 - `int json_write(struct soap *ctx, const struct value *v)` Writes JSON value to current file or socket.
 Returns `SOAP_OK` or error.
 Set current